 - Drinking alcohol

-We can refer you to a tobacco treatment program either here or in your community.
-You can contact the MSK Tobacco Treatment Program at (212) 610-0507.
+Stopping these activities will help reduce your chances of a recurrence or of developing a new, second cancer.
+If you want to stop using tobacco, we can refer you to a tobacco treatment program either here or in your community.
+For more information, contact the MSK Tobacco Treatment Program at 212-610-0507

-If you have been a heavy drinker, there are programs that can help you stop drinking.
-Contact the MSK Counseling Center at (646) 888-0100 for more information on these programs.
+.
+If you want to stop drinking alcohol, there are programs that can help you.
+Contact the MSK Counseling Center at 646-888-0100